 The deadline for submitting secondary application materials is one month after the invitation is sent (e.g. if you receive an e-mail from the Admissions Office on August 25, you must return the completed materials by September 25).
+For applicants to the Medical Scientist Training Program (MD/PhD), the deadline is 2 weeks after the invitation is sent.
 The application is a web-based application, please do not send hard copies of supplementary materials.

 Materials that we will ask for in submitting the secondary application:

 - Biographical sketch (distinct from the personal comments on the AMCAS application)

 - Personal background information

 - Publications, presentations, fellowship experiences

 - Indication of potential interest in Dual Degree programs